DanielYankiver/DanielYankiver/README.md

 ### About Me
-I am a creative software engineer with experience building applications with React, Javascript, Ruby, Rails, SQL databases, CSS, HTML, Node.js, Firebase and RESTful API architecture.
-Innovative thinker with a background in Film and TV Production.
-Programmer with strong skills in team-building, project management, debugging, and code optimization.
-Software Engineer with projects that incorporate front-end and back-end development with robust user interfaces (UI) that use efficient code to solve real-world problems.
+I am a creative software engineer with a background in Film and TV Production.
+I enjoy building applications that incorporate front-end and back-end development with robust user interfaces (UI) that use efficient code to solve real-world problems.

 <div align="center">
     <a href="https://www.danielyankiver.com/">